 - Don’t take credit cards when leaving the house.

-- Take specified amount of cash when you go shopping.
+- Take a specified amount of cash when you go shopping.

 - Delete online payment information.